To Be a Professional: The Oath

 - do no harm.

 Lawyers must take an oath in order to be admitted to the bar.
 The wording differs in different jurisdictions, but before you can practice law you must swear to:

 - support the constitution.

 There is no license to be a professional poker player.
 There is no official organization that will require you to take an oath.
 There is not even a standard oath to take.

-You decide for yourself what vows / promises / oath / commitments are required to make you a professional poker player.
+You decide for yourself what vows / promises / oaths / commitments are required to make you a professional poker player.

-For me that includes having money to play poker.
+For me, to be a professional I must vow to always have money to play poker.
 I cannot consider myself a professional poker player if I do not have money to play poker.
 I can make sure I always have money for poker because I know my bankroll requirements.

 What else should be included in the oath of a professional poker player?
 Tell me what you think.